PILOT LAUNCH PLANNED FOR SUMMER 2026

 If just one apprentice impacts one young person and shows them that there are other options, that is a potential savings of $625,000–$850,000 per year in Juvenile detention.

-· → Apprentices impact their entire family and community by making a decision to accept an invitation to participate in their own lives
+Apprentices impact their entire family and community by accepting an invitation to participate in their own lives — and creating visible proof that another path exists.

-→ Creates viable pathways to assist young adults (AKA adolescents) to reach living-wage earnings in the city they call home, one of the nation’s most expensive cities, while also modeling success for younger peers and building social capital citywide
+Creates viable pathways to assist young adults ages 18–26 toward living-wage earnings in one of the nation’s most expensive cities — while modeling success for younger peers and building social capital citywide.

 Sources